jwjacobson/jazztunes/docs/source/about/future.rst

 Custom tags
 ------------

-The user can add any tag to they want to any tune, e.g. "ballad".
+Tags now exist, but the user can only choose among predefined tags.
+They should be able to create their own.

 Tune analytics
 ---------------